nartgnourt/root-me/README.md

 ## HTTP - IP restriction bypass

 > Only local users will be able to access the page
+>
+> Dear colleagues,
+>
+> We’re now managing connections to the intranet using private IP addresses, so it’s no longer necessary to login with a username / password when you are already connected to the internal company network.
+>
+> Regards,
+>
+> The network admin

 Khi bắt đầu thử thách, chúng ta thấy trang web hiện lên thông báo rằng địa chỉ IP của chúng ta không thuộc mạng LAN và yêu cầu xác thực.